 In considering such indicators, where sufficient data is available for each indicator, the Investment Manager incorporates sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters into its ESG screen as well as initial and ongoing screening of companies.
 Specific adverse impacts such as exposure to companies active in the fossil fuel sector and violations of the UN Global Compact principles are captured by exclusion policies at the strategy level and exposure to controversial weapons is captured by the firm level exclusion policies.
 Specific impacts such as carbon footprint form of the portfolio can be a factor in the Investment Manager's investment decisions.
-Specific impacts such as carbon footprint of the Investment Manager's investment decisions.
+Specific impacts such as carbon footprint of the Fund's portfolio can be a factor in the Investment Manager's investment decisions.

 The Investment Manager will take the principle adverse indicators set out above into account throughout the investment process, where these indicators are available.
-These indicators will form the basis for the Investment Manager's engagement efforts with the investee companies.
+These indicators will form the basis for the Investment Managers' engagement efforts with the investee companies.